jlopezvalle/cse15l-lab-reports/Lab5.md

 screenshots you have provided look at your javac command in your temrinal carefully?
 Check that you are compiling the correct file and look at the type of file it is.
-You may have been typing it correctly but adding unneeded information could be the reason whyit not able to compile properly.
+You may have been typing it correctly but adding unneeded information could be the reason why it not able to compile properly.
-Also make sure you are in bash script when inputting the commands in your terminal.
+Also make sure you are in the correct terminal whether you think it is bash or not.
 If you have anymore questions please come back to this post :)
 ```
 -----------------------------------------------------------------------------------------------------------------